Skip to main content

 mental model for logarithms

-For any sequence of numbers where the values are generated by multiplying the same number again and again, such number sequences can be represented by logarithms.
-It's just multiplication of the logarithm's base number with a specific N value to get the actual number.
+Take a sequence where each value comes from multiplying the same number again and again.
+Logarithms can describe such sequences.
+You just multiply the base by itself N times to get the actual number.
 This N can be anything from 0.

 Inverse of Exponential

-Similar to how inverse of addition is subtraction, inverse of multiplication is division, in the same way, inversion of exponential function is logarithmic function.
+The inverse of addition is subtraction.
+The inverse of multiplication is division.
+In the same way, the inverse of the exponential function is the logarithmic function.

 Logarithm in big O notation

-This is exactly why logarithmic functions are used to describe process where value reduces at each step.
+This is exactly why we use logarithmic functions for a process where the value drops at each step.

 For example, in case of base 2,